OliverKTH/Forcething.py-Linus/README.md

 ⚙️ **How It Works:**

-The system works by utilizing the AC-DC motor to control and measure resistance, speed, and force during exercises.
+The system works by utilizing the DC motor to control and measure speed and force during exercises.
 The data is processed in real time and displayed on a screen, allowing the user to track:
-- **Speed** of their movements, crucial for explosive training.
+- **Speed** of their movements, crucial for measuring .
 - **Force** exerted during exercises, key for strength training.
 - **Actual weight lifted** based on motor output, providing a direct alternative to traditional weights.